Difference Between Cheese And Butter

 So, what is the difference between these two dairy products?
 Let’s take a closer look.

-Difference Between Cheese And Butter:
+Cheese And Butter

-1. Uses & Benefits:
+1. Uses & Benefits

 Cheese can be used in a variety of ways.
 It can be eaten on its own, used as a ingredient in cooking, or added to dishes as a topping.
 Cheese also has a number of health benefits.
 For example, cheese is a good source of protein and calcium, both of which are important for bone health.
 Additionally, cheese contains conjugated linoleic acid (CLA), which is a type of fatty acid that has been linked to a number of health benefits, including weight loss and reduced inflammation.